himanshuro045/Mid-Term-submission/README.md

 Himanshu kumar(25b2110)- Fake News Detection using NLP(project)
 # My Fake News Detector Project

-Hi!
-This is my work from the first 3 weeks.
+*This is my work from the first 3 weeks.

 ## 📅 Week 1: NumPy Basics
 * I practiced using the NumPy and Pandas library provided in the additional_problems file and completed the following tasks for week1